 4. Reach Out to a Tutor

-There are certain subjects that it seems no matter how much you study, you just can’t get the grades you want in the class.
+There are certain subjects where no matter how much you study you just can’t get the grades you want in the class.
 Rather than trying to bribe your professor for a better grade, you should look into finding a tutor.
 In fact, figure out who the brightest students are in your class and ask them if they would like to form a study group.
-If they don’t, then ask them if you could hire them as a tutor.
+If they don’t, then ask them if you can hire them as a tutor.
 Studying with them for an hour could be the same as you studying on your own for several.
 Your college or university may also have campus groups and clubs that organize study sessions.

 5. Don’t Skip Classes

-College professors like to give little hints here and there about what is going to be on the exam and academic things such as that.
+College professors like to give little hints here and there about what is going to be on the exam and academic tasks.
 However, you won’t ever know about these tips if you are skipping classes and sleeping in.
 If you pay close attention in class, you will know exactly which areas to focus on in your studies.

 6. Streamline Your Notes

-We have all sat next to those students that write down every word that the professor says in their notebook.
+We have all sat next to those students who write down every word the professor says in their notebook.
 The problem with this is they don’t differentiate between what is important information and what can be tossed straight out.
-A packed full notebook of sometimes useless data does not make for efficient studying.
+A packed-full notebook of sometimes useless data does not make for efficient studying.
 Instead, you should streamline your notes and just keep the essential information.

 You probably learned most of your sight words in the primary grades through flashcards.
 In fact, you also probably learned all of your basic math facts through flashcards as well.
 Just because you are in college does not mean that flashcards are out of date.
 Create flashcards for every topic that you are struggling with and carry them with you throughout your day.
 When you have a free moment, quickly go through these flashcards and you will soon have the topic mastered.